List of military rations: Earlier German rations

 In the field, the Wehrmacht were provided rations from field kitchens based on the garrison ration.
 However additional classes of ration were available.
 The march ration was a cold food ration issued for not more than three or four consecutive days to units in transit either on carrier or by foot.
 It consisted of approximately 700 grams of bread, 200 grams of cold meat or cheese, 60 grams of bread spreads, 9 grams of coffee (or 4 grams of tea), 10 grams of sugar, and six cigarettes.
-Thus it had a total weight of about 980 grams.
+The ration had a total weight of about 980 grams.
 An iron ration consisted of 250 grams of biscuits, 200 grams of cold meat, 150 of preserved vegetables, 25 of coffee, and 25 of salt.
-Total weight was 650 grams without packing and 825 grams with packing.
+The total weight of the iron ration was 650 grams without packing and 825 grams with packing.
 An iron half-ration was composed of 250 grams of biscuits and 200 grams of preserved meat; thus its total weight was 450 grams without packing and 535 grams with packing.